donders-research-data-management/rdm-wiki/hpc-wiki/en/linux/practice/exercise_fs.md

 * changing access permission of a directory,
 * creating and deleting files.

-You will also learn few useful _wildcard_ syntax to make your work easier.
+You will also learn few useful _wildcard_ syntax to make things done quicker and easier.

 ## Tasks